cinghie/wordpress-starter-pack/README.md

 username: admin
 password: password

-## 5) Copy wp-config-sample.php as wp-config.php setting db params
+## 5) Copy wp-config-sample.php as wp-config.php

+Set database connection params

 ## 6) What to do:

+ - On Permalink Settings regenerate permalink
- - Create new user and delete the old one with useername "admin"
+ - Create new user and delete the old one with username "admin"
  - On General Settings set Site Title
  - On Reading Settings remove flag from "Discourage search engines to index this site"
- - On Permalink Settings regenerate permalink
  - Generate and set Akismet Anti-Spam https://akismet.com/
  - Activate and set Google Analytics for WordPress
  - Activate and set Yoast SEO